philsstein/hanabIRC/README.txt

 History
 =======
+* 2014-03-04 - Version 1.2.01 - use notice to chan when replacing nicks in an active game.
 * 2014-03-04 - Version 1.2 - hanbot tracks nicks in the game and replaces them as needed.
 * 2014-02-11 - Version 1.1.04 - Sort !hands in player turn order instead of alphabetically.
 * 2014-01-07 - Version 1.1.03 - bugfix for new !last syntax.